Aracho1/cv/README.md

 #### Excellent Communicator and Team Worker

-During my time at UBS as a Business Analyst, I coordinated 20+ projects with a dozen teams across the whole business.
+During my time at UBS as a Business Analyst, I coordinated 20+ central projects with a dozen teams spread across Europe and Asia.

 #### Logical Thinker

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
+- I improved the process and business efficiency of the firm
 - I contributed to the growth of X while doing Y (job, or otherwise)
 - I built this, made this, broke this, fixed this, etc.
 - A link to some on-line evidence (blogs, videos, articles, etc.)

 #### Attention to Details

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

 - I achieved A during my work at B (job, or otherwise)
 - I contributed to the growth of X while doing Y (job, or otherwise)